CtrlAltDelDev/NATES/readme.md

 Modern Diagnostics, Career Opportunities, and Technical Training Programs.
 Events include Guest Speakers, Exhibits, and Event Sponsor Booths.

 Website Features and base requirements:

-Home Page/Conference Event Page, Admin Panel, Speaker Page
+  1) Home page - Paginates 10 out of 100 records/events on home page

-Home page - Paginates 10 out of 100 records/events on home page
+  2) Admin page - Add and Remove events
-Admin page - Add and Remove events
+  3) Event page - unique page for each event listed on Home Page
-Event page - unique page for each event listed on Home Page Speaker page - unique page for each speaker listed in events
+  4) Speaker page - unique page for each speaker listed in events